TimHanewich/Misc-Articles/The-Understanding-Gap/article.md

 The temptation of borrowed capability will be powerful.
 Many people will postpone developing understanding in a domain, choosing instead to outsource thought and comprehension to the agent.
 That can quickly become a slippery slope.

 Stay sharp, but not in the "old way."
-Stay sharp in the "new way": find the symbiosis with agents, and the balance that allows *both* you and your agents to thrive over the long term.
-With these agents, you're still the captain of the ship; the captain had better preserve their judgment and wit.
+Stay sharp in the "new way": find the symbiosis with agents, the balance that allows *both* you and your agents to thrive over the long term.
+With these agents, you're still the captain of the ship; the captain had better preserve their judgment and wit!